chickenmcniggels/IntuiCAM/docs/gui/auto_apply_changes.md

-# Auto-Apply Changes in Part Loading Panel
+# Auto-Apply Changes in the Setup Panel

 ## Overview

-The part loading panel now features automatic application of changes to the 3D viewer.
-When you modify any setting in the panel, the changes are immediately reflected in the 3D workspace without requiring manual application.
+The setup panel features automatic application of changes to the 3D viewer.
+When you modify any setting, the result is immediately reflected without requiring manual application.

 ## Features